-Sabi Sabi has also set up a subsidised bicycle programme that gets bikes to high school children who used to have to walk 7km to 11km every day to and from school.
+Sabi Sabi has also set up a subsidised bicycle programme that provides bikes to high school children who used to have to walk 7km to 11km every day to and from school.

 The bicycle programme teaches the children about ownership, co-operation and maintenance.
 They learn a little about investment and finance, too.